bolucunecva/plant-insect-interaction/README.md

 ## Repository Goals
 - Build a reproducible dataset of plant-insect interaction records.
 - Enrich raw extraction outputs with taxonomic and geographic metadata.
-- Produce cleaned datasets for downstream analysis and integration (for example, GloBI-style indexing workflows).
--

 This repository provides a sample dataset that contains plant-insect interactions.